Advanced Gemini: Military applications

 The United States Air Force intended to use the Gemini spacecraft to transport astronauts to its proposed space stations, the Manned Orbital Development System and later the Manned Orbital Laboratory (MOL).
 These stations would have been launched by Titan IIIM rockets, with a Gemini spacecraft atop, eliminating the need for rendezvous and docking maneuvers.
 For this purpose, several modifications were made to the Gemini capsule, including the installation of a hatch in the heat shield to allow access to the space station.

 In order to give its astronauts experience before these programs started, the Blue Gemini program was proposed, which would have seen USAF astronauts fly on NASA missions in order to practice various techniques required for their own missions.
-This would have first seen cooperative missions between NASA and the US Air Force, with two missions flying with crews composed of one astronaut from NASA, and one from the USAF, followed by two missions with all-USAF crews, but performing missions for NASA.
-After these flights, the US Air Force would have flown a number of missions of its own.
-Firstly, it would have flown a two-man Agena rendezvous and docking mission, followed by two one-man scientific or technology research missions.
+This would have first seen cooperative missions between NASA and the US Air Force, with two missions flying with mixed crews, followed by two missions with all-USAF crews, but performing missions for NASA.
+After these flights, the US Air Force would have flown a two-man Agena rendezvous and docking mission, followed by two one-man scientific or technology research missions.
 Other proposed missions included tests of the Astronaut Mobility Unit which was designed to assist with EVAs, inertial navigation systems, and flying a radar imaging system.

 MOL Launches would have been conducted from Launch Complex 40 at the Cape Canaveral Air Force Station, and Space Launch Complex 6 at Vandenberg Air Force Base.
 In 1966, a test flight was launched from LC-40, using a Titan IIIC.
 It consisted of the Gemini B spacecraft, built from the spacecraft used for the Gemini 2 test flight, atop OPS 0855, a boilerplate MOL space station.
 Gemini B was released on a suborbital trajectory, and descended to Earth to test modifications made to the heat shield, and ensure that the access hatch would not affect its performance.
 OPS 0855 continued on to orbit.
 Early MOL stations would have only been staffed by a single crew, launched with the station.
 Later stations would have been designed to be resupplied, and support multiple crews, delivered by additional Gemini spacecraft, or derivatives.

 The MOL program was cancelled on 10 June 1969, in favor of uncrewed reconnaissance satellites.
 Some systems developed for the program were later used on uncrewed missions, while the space suits which were under development were transferred to NASA.
-The Titan IIIM rocket which was to launch MOL never flew, however some of the upgrades that were built into it were later used to upgrade other Titan rockets — the stretched first and second stages became the Titan 34, which was used as the core of some later Titan IIIB flights, and on the Titan 34D.
+The Titan IIIM rocket which was to launch MOL never flew, but some of the upgrades that were built into it were later used to upgrade other Titan rockets — the stretched first and second stages became the Titan 34, which was used as the core of some later Titan IIIB flights, and on the Titan 34D.
 The seven-segment solid rocket boosters were later introduced on the Titan IV-A.